 private key file

-key file must not allow any access to world or group; achieve this by the
+any access to world or group; achieve this by a command such as

 chmod 0600 ~/.postgresql/postgresql.key